Pody, Kherson Oblast

+Geography

+Pody is situated 15 m above sea level.
+It is located 15 mi to the south-east of Kherson city and 10 mi south-west of the Oleshky Sands National Park.

+History

-Until 18 July, 2020, Pody belonged to Oleshky Raion.
+Until 18 July 2020, Pody belonged to Oleshky Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Oleshky Raion was merged into Kherson Raion.

-The village is currently under Russian occupation as a result of the 2022 Russian invasion of Ukraine.
+During the 2022 Russian invasion of Ukraine, the village was occupied by Russia.